heihachi78/milab_bead_j0p7mf_2/README.md

 - Avoid requesting panoramas unnecessarily
 - Use `streamlit clear_cache` to reset
 - Check token usage in sidebar (context window limits)

+**8. "macOS: NSInternalInconsistencyException - NSWindow should only be instantiated on the main thread"**

+**Cause:**
+- Attempting to run interactive mode directly on macOS without visual server
+- macOS enforces GUI window creation on main thread only
+- Streamlit runs code in background thread

+**Solution:**
+- Use the two-terminal setup for interactive mode on macOS:
+  - Terminal 1: `python main_visual.py`
+  - Terminal 2: `streamlit run main_interactive.py`
+- Or use headless mode (no GUI, panorama captures only)
+- Batch mode is unaffected and works normally

+**9. "Interactive mode connects but robot doesn't move in GUI"**

+**Causes:**
+- Visual server and Streamlit client loaded different scenes
+- Scene names don't match between processes

+**Solutions:**
+- Ensure both processes use the same `--scene` argument
+- Restart both Terminal 1 (visual server) and Terminal 2 (Streamlit)
+- Check console output for scene loading confirmation
+- Verify object names match in both logs

 ### Debug Mode